 - black mesh

 This costume is really easy to make.
-If you are making this for a little kid, you might only need 2 hampers to make it work.
-Who else would love to dance in this costume at their Halloween party?
+If you are making this for a little kid, you might only need 2 hampers to cover the full body of a shorter person..
+Who else would love to dance in this costume at their next costume party?